AndrasKovacs/pny1-assignment/DepTC.md

 In a sense, univalence is the ultimate constructive demonstration of subsitutability of equals: it lets us substitute equivalent types in any context, and spits out new proofs (implementations) automatically.

-Needless to say, univalence completely crushes any attempt of coherent type classes.
+Needless to say, univalence greatly interferes with type class coherence.

 The whole notion of `newtype` as it's in Haskell is futile now.
 Since newtypes introduce isomorphic types, they also introduce equal types here.
 Any type with a countably infinite number of elements is now equal to natural numbers - so we can't define different instances for them.
 We can't define different `Show` instances for `BinaryTree Nat` and `List Nat`.
 Generally, with any definition we define a whole equivalence class of types, of which our defined type is a representative.

 Before in section 2.2 I talked chidingly about types whose intended meaning is encoded in their names, instead promoting types that encode meaning in their structure.
-Univalence takes this ethos to its logical conclusion, stripping type definitions of all surface qualities and going right to their abstract core.
+Univalence takes this ethos to its logical conclusion, stripping type definitions of all surface qualities and going right to their abstract core, but in the process it also reduces our ability to dress up equal things differently.

 #### 5. Taming incoherent classes